protocolguild/documentation/docs/02-membership.md

 - how and where to fundraise
 - the percentage of Split flows that the Foundation entity receives to account for various org expenses, including some compensation for select operational roles

 Typically this takes the shape of rough consensus discussions.
-In some special cases, decisions needs to be voted on or ratified - [learn more here](https://protocol-guild.readthedocs.io/en/latest/03-onchain-architecture.html#moloch-v3-dao).
+In some special cases, decisions need to be voted on or ratified - [learn more here](https://protocol-guild.readthedocs.io/en/latest/03-onchain-architecture.html#moloch-v3-dao).

 Governance **does not** include any control over any vesting funds. e.g. members can't vote to cancel or change the timeline of vesting funds - more details about our narrow scope of concern [here](https://protocol-guild.readthedocs.io/en/latest/index.html).